Jan 15, 2025

 How much can you claim for car expenses without receipts?

 Receipts are crucial if you want to claim expenses for your motor vehicle.
 Unfortunately, mileage (kilometres) alone is not something you can claim as a deduction on your taxes.
 It is the expenses incurred while adding kilometres to your vehicles that can be expensed.
-As noted above, items like fuel, insurance, repairs, and more are the expenses that can be deducted, all of which will require supporting receipts.
+As noted above, items like fuel, insurance, repairs, and other expenses are what can be deducted, all of which will require supporting receipts.

 What kind of cars can I claim on my tax return?

 There are four different kinds of vehicles eligible for expense deductions.
-According to the CRA, the four types of vehicles for income tax purposes are: motor vehicle, passenger vehicle, zero-emission vehicle, zero-emission passenger vehicle.
-Please see the CRA chart for a full vehicle definition chart
+According to the CRA, the four types of vehicles for income tax purposes are: motor vehicle, passenger vehicle, zero emission vehicle, zero-emission passenger vehicle.
+Please see the CRA chart for a full vehicle definition chart.
+Most cars, new or previously owned, will fall under one of these categories.

 Vehicles like vans or trucks qualify as a vehicle eligible for motor vehicle expenses to be claimed, but the expense calculation will depend on whether the van classifies as a motor vehicle or passenger vehicle.
 The definition will depend on seating capacity and how much the van was used for the purpose of earning a business income.